StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Experiments and Analysis

-We use the AdaW \cite{loshchilov2018decoupled} optimizer with a cross-entropy loss function, setting the learning rate to 1e-4, training for 200 epochs, and implementing an early stopping strategy (with a patience value of 10).
-For Dlinear, TimesNet, and Transformer-based models, we refer to TSLib1 \cite{yu2024deep}, moment and gpt4ts are reproduced using the open-source code from their original papers.
-Both the text encoder and pre-trained language model (PLM) employ BERT, consistent with the configurations in FLARE.
+\textbf{Implementation Details} We use the AdaW optimizer \cite{loshchilov2018decoupled} with the combined physics-informed cross-entropy loss function designed in this study, setting the learning rate to 1e-4, training for 200 epochs, and implementing an early stopping strategy (with a patience value of 10).
+For DLinear, TimesNet, and Transformer-based models, we refer to TSLib \cite{yu2024deep}, and GPT4TS is reproduced using the open-source code from the original paper.
+The text encoder employs BERT, while the pre-trained language model (PLM) adopts RoBERTa.
+All experimental datasets and the source code of our proposed model are publicly available in an open-source repository at: \url{https://anonymous.4open.science/r/StellarFcast-E17A}.